 Identifier 0800) After Merge Request Creation (Exit Identifier 0810) This user exit is called after the creation of merge request.
 It can be used to automatically create a Transport Form for the new merge transport.
 Merge CTS+ Processing (Exit Identifier 0820) This user exit is called during the processing of CTS+ transports.
 It can be used to obtain the timestamp for the CTS+ transport objects for use in overtake and conflict checks.
 Post Import Processing (Exit Identifier 0850) This user exit is called after transport import is complete.
 It can be used to carry out any required post processing activities on the imported transports or the created merge requests.
 For example, it could be used to perform the BW renaming on created BW merge requests.
 Post Import Processing (single tp/client) (Exit Identifier 0851) This user exit can be used for post processing activities on the imported transports, per single transport/client deployment.
 Post Import Processing (unconditional) (Exit Identifier 0852) This user exit can be used for post processing activities on the imported transports.
 TOC Creation (Exit Identifier 0855) This user exit can be used to create Transport Form for Transport of Copies.
 Add to Import Queue (Validation) (Exit Identifier 0860) This user exit can be used to validate the allowed Import Queue locations whilst trying perform an Add to Import Queue action in ActiveControl.
-Add to Control Point (Validation) (Exit Identifier 0861) This user exit can be used to validate the allowed Add to Control Point locations whilst trying to perform an Add to Control Point action in ActiveControl.
-Add to Import Queue (Change Locations) (Exit Identifier 0862) perform an Add to Import Queue in ActiveControl.
-Add to Control Point (Change Locations) (Exit Identifier 0863) This user exit can be used to alter the list of locations you can choose whilst trying to perform an Add to Control Point Queue in ActiveControl.
+Add to Control Point (Validation) (Exit Identifier 0861) On) This user exit can be used to validate the allowed Add to Control Point locations whilst Add to Import Queue (Change Locations) (Exit Identifier 0862) perform an Add to Import Queue in ActiveControl.
+Add to Control Point (Change Locations) (Exit Identifier 0863) ·

 User Exit for global check in General Analysis (Exit Identifier 0900) Used to set the global check flag during the general analysis.
 Setting the global check flag will mean that the general analysis will look at all transports in the path whether created locally or imported from other systems.
 RFC client destination for conflict analysis (Exit Identifier 0910) This user exit is called during the conflict analysis process to override the RFC destination and therefore the client used.
 By default the client in the merge target will be used for the conflict analysis but it can be overridden to check a different client if required but using a different RFC destination.
 E.g. check client 100 for conflicts with transports originating from this client but check client 200 if the transport originates from there Web UI News feed filtering (Exit Identifier 0920) This user exit can be used to restrict and filter the news and recent events items returned for the logged in user so they don't see news relating to all users.
 Link creation validation (Exit Identifier 0930) This user exit can be used to validate link creation.
 Priority Schedule Filter (Exit Identifier 0940) This user exit can be used to perform a filter on Priority Schedule.
 Overtake Analysis Filter (Exit Identifier 0950) This user exit can be used to perform a filter during Overtake analysis process.
-Custom Field updates on Transport Form save (Exit Identifier 0960) This user exit can be used to update custom fields on Transport Form when saving the Transport Form.
-Custom Field updates on Transport Form save (Exit Identifier 0961) on rt Form This user exit can be used to set custom fields to read/write based on any conditions. kit Custom Field updates on Transport release (Exit Identifier 0970) This user exit can be used to update custom field on transport release (if Transport Formalready exists).
+Custom Field updates on Transport Form save (Exit Identifier 0960) Transport Form.
+Custom Field updates on Transport Form save (Exit Identifier 0961) This user exit can be used to set custom fields to read/write based on any conditions.
+Custom Field updates on Transport release (Exit Identifier 0970) This user exit can be used to update custom field on transport release (if Transport Formalready exists).
 This is called after is called after transport release (class /BTI/ CL_IM_TE_BADI_TR_REL).
 Exclude objects from analysis This user exit can be used to exclude unnecessary objects from an analysis